Adarsh-K/U-Net-Breast-Cancer-Image-Segmentation/README.md

 The results are very good considering the fact that we had only 33 images our training dataset which is very limited!

 ## Getting Started
+I've documented and commented aggresively in all the modules and `Main.ipynb` thus following the code should be very easy.
+I've also included links to several discussions on stackoverflow, etc. so that you can get an in depth understanding of the working of the code.
+I've also included several plots which will help you in understanding the *training curve* and diagose possible errors which may creep in while training.
 ### Requirements
 1. [TensorFlow_1.x](https://www.tensorflow.org/versions)
 2. [Keras](https://keras.io/)